Lake View Terrace, Los Angeles: Culture

 Alyson Pitarre of the Los Angeles Times said that Lake View Terrace "maintains a laid-back, rural image."
 Carol Ford, who was the president of the Valley Horse Owners Association in 2005, said "If you don't like the smell of livestock, you shouldn't move here."

+Film and television

+Lake View Terrace has been used in many films over the years.